Koha-Community/kohadocs/source/circulation.rst

 |image591|

-You can also access this module by going to : http://YOUR\_KOHA\_OPAC\_URL/cgi-bin/koha/sco/sco-main.pl
+You can also access this module by going to: http://YOUR\_KOHA\_OPAC\_URL/cgi-bin/koha/sco/sco-main.pl

-When on the self checkout page depending on your value in the :ref:`SelfCheckoutByLogin` preference you will be asked to enter you cardnumber
+When on the self checkout page depending on your value in the :ref:`SelfCheckoutByLogin <selfcheckoutbylogin-label>` system preference you will be asked to enter you cardnumber

 |image592|

-or your username and password:
+or your username and password

 |image593|